What does “kao” mean in Japanese?

 - ga – が : a case particle used to make the subject word or the object word in a sentence.
 In the example, this is used after “kare no kao” to make the object in the sentence.

-- suki – 好き (すき) : one conjugation of the na-adjective, “sukina”, which means ‘favorite’ in Japanese.
-In reality, however, native speakers often use this word as one individual word to mean ‘to like’ or ‘to love’ in Japanese.
-In the example, actually, this is used to mean ‘to love’.
+- suki – 好き (すき) : the stem part of the na-adjective, “sukina”, which means ‘favorite’ in Japanese.
+Native speakers, however, often use this word as an individual word to mean ‘to like’ or ‘to love’ in Japanese.
+In the example, this is used to mean ‘to love’.

 - desu – です : an auxiliary verb used after a noun or adjective to make it polite.
 Probably, this is well known as a part of Japanese desu form.
 In the example, this is used after “suki” to make it sound polite.

 This is a typical usage of “kao”.
-In this example, it works as a part of the noun phrase, “kare no kao”, which means ‘his face’ in Japanese.
-When we want to refer to someone’s face in Japanese, this noun is a very good choice.
+In this example, it works together with the possessive case, “kare no”, to mean ‘his face’ in Japanese.
+When we want to refer to someone’s face in Japanese, this noun is a very good option.

-kare wa najimi no kao desu – 彼は馴染みの顔です (かれはなじみのかおです)
+kare wa nippon no kao desu – 彼は日本の顔です (かれはにっぽんのかおです)

 Below are the new words used in the example sentence.

-- no – の : a case particle used to join two nouns.
-Normally, the first noun can work as a modifier to describe the second.
-In the example, this is used to join “najimi” and “kao”.
-The formed phrase literally means ‘a familiar face’ in Japanese.
+- no – の : a case particle joining two nouns.
+Normally, the first one can work as a modifier to describe the second.
+In the example, this works to join “nippon” and “kao”.
+The formed phrase literally means ‘a face of Japan’ in Japanese.
+Word orders in Japanese and English are different, but the role of this case particle is similar to that of the English preposition, “of”.

 Summary